jasonrberk/jasonrberk/index.md

     * Java project using JAXB to generate a library of reusable model objects for binding to Veracode XML report output
   * Collaborated on a set of custom SpringBoot starter libraries.
 Specifically responsible for most Spring Security components and OAuth2 solutions using Okta and PingFederate.
     * used by over 90 internal applications
-    * provides out of the box solutions / configurations for Spring Cloud Config, Spring Actuators, log aggregation, OAuth2 multi-tenancy, standard integration tests, swagger generation and JDBC connectivity
+    * provided out of the box solutions / configurations for Spring Cloud Config, Spring Actuators, log aggregation, OAuth2 multi-tenancy, standard integration tests, swagger generation and JDBC connectivity
   * Developed and maintained multiple Terraform modules and Terragrunt tooling at an organization level to enforce policies around AWS usage and security.
     * responsible for the creation of standards and documentation which help provide guidance to the entire engineering department
     * presented at multiple internal AWS learning sessions